orbisgis/MApUCE_tools/README.md

 # MApUCE_tools

-Orbisgis tool for the MApUCE project
+This repository stores the WPS scripts and its UI developed for the MApUCE project.

+MApUCE tools is a plugin for the OrbisGIS platform.